Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 If 1080p is the standard for high-definition video today, 4K is the premium version, 8K is still a ways off, then the Rossini APEX is easily the 16K of the future.
 We've talked about "realism" before here in reviews, but it's like you don't know how far something can go until you've heard the next best thing, right?
 That's the case with the Rossini.
 The Bartok and the Lina all sound end-game (as they should), but the Rossini is another game entirely.
 It's on another plane of existence in comparison.
 Details abound, and there's something about the "tone" of rings DACs that I really like the more I listen to them.
 It's hard to explain, but it's an extremely subtle element that makes the recordings feel a touch more organic.
 Perhaps it's the nature of dCS products in general, but there's a level of transparency and musicality that stands out.

 I'll be honest - I'm obsessed with this setup (see the Dragon cable section for a full list).
 I used it in the Auris Audio Headonia Review, and I doubt I'll find a replacement for some time.
-Yeah, it's a pricey one, but the Rossini is the top of the totem pole so it's hard not to go all out.
+Yeah, it's a pricey one, but the Rossini is at the top of the totem pole so it's hard not to go all out.
 Abbey Road is one of those albums that I know better than the back of my own hand.
-Every instrument entrance, harmonies, backing parts, flubs, and more, it's one of those handful of albums I use to instantly discern the sonic abilities of a piece of gear.
+With every instrument entrance, harmonies, backing parts, flubs, and more, it's one of those handful of albums I use to instantly discern the sonic abilities of a piece of gear.
 On Here Comes the Sun, there's a gentle and sweet element of the acoustic guitar that usually gets lost in lesser systems once the rest of the band comes in after the intro.
-The Rossini helps sustain this tonality of the guitar throughout the rest of the arrangement, partly due to the excellent soundstaging and imaging that it provides.
-There a musicality to Paul's bass playing that comes to the forefront this time around.
+The Rossini helps sustain this tonality of the guitar throughout the rest of the arrangement, partly due to the excellent soundstage and imaging that it provides.
+There is a musicality to Paul's bass playing that comes to the forefront this time around.
 It equally drives the tune and there's a lot of dancing around notes that the Rossini is bringing out beautifully.

-The Battle from Hans Zimmer's Gladiator score has been featured numerous times on my reviews in the past.
+The Battle from Hans Zimmer's Gladiator score has been featured numerous times in my reviews in the past.
 It's an endurance and dynamics test that I like to put new gear through to assess overall performance.
 Soft lows to bellowing highs, sub bass that easily distorts the driver - it is not a test for the faint of heart and for systems not truly up to the task.
 It was no issue for this setup.
 The Rossini Apex, combined with the Master Clock, Headonia, and the Susvara Unveiled was simply the best I have ever heard this score sound.
-There's few moments in this hobby where you simply have to stop and admire what is coming into your ears.
+There are few moments in this hobby where you simply have to stop and admire what is coming into your ears.
 This was a top 5 experience for me, and the number one spot for The Battle.
 I've never heard it this encompassing, impactful, full of emotion and energy.
-I'm one of those people that get goosebumps when listening to music (apparently a rarity according to statistics), and my skin was crawling the entire 10-plus minutes from start to finish.
-The shine on the brass, the warmth of the French horns, and the thundering drums is something every audiophile should experience on this earth.
+I'm one of those people who get goosebumps when listening to music (apparently a rarity according to statistics), and my skin was crawling the entire 10-plus minutes from start to finish.
+The shine on the brass, the warmth of the French horns, and the thundering drums are something every audiophile should experience on this earth.
 The Rossini + clock combo is especially capable - delivering extremely fast and dynamically stable.
-The HiFiMan Susvara Unveiled is a superb headphone for this setup and sound, but I tried others including the Meze Audio Elite and the Dan Clark Audio E3 with equally-exciting variations on a theme.
+The HiFiMan Susvara Unveiled is a superb headphone for this setup and sound, but I tried others including the Meze Audio Elite and the Dan Clark Audio E3 with equally exciting variations on a theme.

 The sense of space and distance is something that stands out to me about the Rossini Apex.
 No matter the size of the ensemble, whether it be a small jazz trio, an eight-piece ska band, or a symphonic orchestra, the sound that comes from this set (the Rossini Apex and the Master Clock) is wonderfully dynamic according to the recording.
 The trio still fills up the room, but what helps fill in the space is provided by a sense of intimacy and proximity, being able to localize each performer and your proximity to them.
-Larger ensembles sound like so, but there is space provided each performer, each section, with incredible third-dimensionality.
+Larger ensembles sound like so, but there is space provided for each performer, each section, with incredible third-dimensionality.
 I wish I could compare this to a non-Apex Rossini to see how much is improved with dynamics, tonal balance, soundstage, and resolution, but after listening to the Rossini Apex for the duration of this review, there's really no need.
 Once you hear something at this level of fidelity it's going to be hard to compare.
 The bar is set, and the Rossini Apex and Master Clock is the real end-game deal.

 Gladiator